shlomiassaf/angular2-restyle-loader/README.md

 Since HTML templates are statically analyzed when compiling AOT we get some level of assurance.
 For styles its not the case, so make sure you know what you're doing.

+# AOT
+The restyle loader works only with JIT.
+When using AOT the angular compiler runs before webpack and so the loader, though running, has not effect.
+To enforce the restyle with AOT you can use [ngc-webpack](https://github.com/shlomiassaf/ngc-webpack)

+> ngc-webpack provides the infrastructure but you will have to build a logic using `NgcWebpackPlugin` to replace paths related to material resources (css, html)

 #Example: Restyling Material2

 Add the loader to Webpack configuration: